Towards Faster Non-Asymptotic Convergence for Diffusion-Based Generative Models: Analysis

 \subsection{Preliminary facts}

 Before proceeding, we gather a couple of facts that will be useful for the proof, with most proofs postponed to Appendix~\ref{sec:proof-preliminary}.

-\paragraph{Properties related to the score function.} First of all, in view of the alternative expression \eqref{eqn:training-score-equiv} for the score estimate $s_t$ and the property of the minimum mean square error (MMSE) estimator (e.g., \citet[Section~3.3.1]{hajek2015random}), we know that $s_t$ is given by the conditional expectation
+\paragraph{Properties related to the score function.} First of all, in view of the alternative expression \eqref{eqn:training-score-equiv} for the score function and the property of the minimum mean square error (MMSE) estimator (e.g., \citet[Section~3.3.1]{hajek2015random}), we know that the true score function $s_t^{\star}$ is given by the conditional expectation

 Let us also introduce the Jacobian matrix associated with $g_t(\cdot)$ as follows: